Azdaroth/Azdaroth.github.io/source/_posts/2016-09-25-decoding-rails-magic-how-does-activejob-work.markdown

 end
 ```

 <p>These callbacks are defined inside <a href="https://github.com/rails/rails/blob/v5.0.0/activejob/lib/active_job/callbacks.rb" target="_blank">Callbacks</a> module, but its only responsibility is defining callbacks for <code>perform</code> and <code>enqueue</code> method, which help extend the behaviour of the jobs in a pretty unobtrusive manner.
-For example, I we wanted to log when the job is finished, we could add the following <code>after_perform</code> callback:</p>
+For example, if we wanted to log when the job is finished, we could add the following <code>after_perform</code> callback:</p>

 ``` ruby app/jobs/my_awesome_job.rb